 We are a Founding Partner and Signatory of Terra Incognita’s Ethical Ecotourism Code of Conduct.
 This means that we commit ethical ecotourism which creates win-win solutions for wildlife, local communities and the landscapes they share.

 We’re more than just a nature tour company.
 We care about the wildlife we showcase, the local communities we visit and the opportunities for education through exploration.
-That’s why we’re excited to announce that we’re a Top Ethical Birding Ecotour 2020
+That’s why we’re excited to announce that we’re a Top Ethical Birding Ecotour 2018, 2019, 2020 and now 2021!

 Working together, achieving more….